 The pendant is made up of two tear shaped halves, which overlap and come together to form a sculptural shape resembling a heart.
 Made in Sydney and available in sterling silver, 9 carat rose gold, yellow gold and white gold, each pendant is given a soft, satin finish by hand.
 The necklace is also available with a single Australian argyle diamonds or sapphire.

-“With this necklace, I hope to start a conversation and educate women about the importance of their own heart health and remind them of the risk factors associated with heart disease.
+“With these heart necklaces, I hope to start a conversation and educate women about the importance of their own heart health and remind them of the risk factors associated with heart disease.
 I also hope to bring light and positivity to those that have been personally touched by cardiovascular disease.”

-A percentage of the sale of every necklace is donated directly to the Heart Foundation’s Women and Heart Disease campaign, “Making the Invisible Visible”. ($50 or every sterling silver necklace and $100 for all gold necklaces).
+A percentage of the sale of every necklace is donated directly to the Heart Foundation’s Women and Heart Disease campaign, “Making the Invisible Visible”. ($50 or every sterling silver necklace and $100 for a gold heart necklace).

 “I live with my illness under control and for that I am grateful, every day.
 I am healthy, and I couldn’t ask for anything more.
 If however I can help stop one other young woman from experiencing heart related illness, I will be eternally happy.”